apache/fluo-muchos/README.md

 ## Launching an Azure cluster

-Before launching a cluster, you will need to complete the requirements for Azure above, clone the Muchos repo, and create [muchos.props] by making a copy of existing [muchos.props.example].
+Before launching a cluster, you will need to complete the requirements for Azure above, clone the Muchos repo, and create your `conf/muchos.props` file by making a copy of the [muchos.props] example.
 If you want to give others access to your cluster, add their public keys to a file named `keys` in your `conf/` directory.
 During the setup of your cluster, this file will be appended on each node to the `~/.ssh/authorized_keys` file for the user set by the `cluster.username` property.
 You will also need to ensure you have authenticated to Azure and set the target